Health Benefits

 Heart Health

 Since 2006, The U.S. Food and Drug Administration has determined that soluble fiber from barley, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease by lowering low density lipoprotein (LDL) cholesterol and total cholesterol levels.
-Whole grain barley as well as dry milled barley products, such as pearled barley kernels, flakes, grits and flour that provide at least 0.75 grams of soluble fiber per serving, qualify under this new health claim.
+Whole grain barley as well as dry milled barley products, such as pearled barley kernels, flakes, grits and flour can make a difference in your heart’s overall health!

 Digestive Health